 Terme of Caracalla

-A little history
+A bit of history

 Detailed description

-The Baths of Caracalla complex included 64 rooms with unusual windows.
-Their lighting was interesting: rays of light penetrated the rooms through special openings in the dome.
+The Caracalla Thermal Baths complex included 64 rooms with unusual windows.
+Their lighting was interesting: the rays of light penetrated into the rooms through special holes in the dome.
 The semicircular windows of the main building contained interesting plates of translucent natural stone.
 Light with an amazing golden hue penetrated through them.
-The polished marble on the walls seemed to radiate a warm, golden light.
-Niches were made among the high columns of the baths.
-They contained statues of famous figures Hercules and Flora.
-The Farnese Bull sculptural ensemble was also located here.
+The polished marble on the walls seemed to radiate a warm, golden light by itself.
+Niches were made among the tall columns of the baths.
+There were statues of famous figures of Hercules and Flora in them.
+The sculpture ensemble "Farnese Bull" was also located here.

-- Apodytherium or locker room.
+- Apoditherium or locker room.

 - Sudatorium - steam room with T85 °C.